 One of the biggest adjustments after the birth of my twins was going back to work.
 For many reasons, I had to return to work full-time, which for me is 40 hours/week.
 I work as a nurse practitioner in a level I trauma center emergency department.
 Fortunately, this means that there are 24/7 opportunities for me to work.
 I made the tough decision, after being back for a few months, to switch to permanent night shift staff.

 I’ve since dropped down to part time after paying off my student loans, but I’ve stayed on nights contract.

 In order to be on your game while at work, especially at night, it is crucial to be well rested before and after your shift.
 I did a lot of research on how best to execute a quality sleep routine, especially because my babies are home while I sleep (and I cannot be a good mom or a good ER provider if I’m not well rested).

-Without further ado, here are my six MUST HAVES for night shift nurses!
+Without further ado, here are my six night shift nurse essentials!

 *This post contains affiliate links.